cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Delayable.rst

 .. java:method::  void setSubmissionDelay(double submissionDelay)
    :outertype: Delayable

-   Sets the delay (in seconds) that a \ :java:ref:`DatacenterBroker`\  has to include when submitting the Cloudlet, in order that it will be assigned to a VM only after this delay has expired.
+   Sets the delay (in seconds) that a \ :java:ref:`DatacenterBroker`\  has to include when submitting the object, in order that it will be assigned to a VM only after this delay has expired.
 The delay should be greater or equal to zero.

-   :param submissionDelay: the amount of seconds from the current simulation time that the cloudlet will wait to be submitted to be created and assigned to a VM
+   :param submissionDelay: the amount of seconds from the current simulation time that the object will wait to be submitted